 - Add kale to a large mixing bowl and drizzle over 1 tsp lime juice and 1/2 Tbsp each toasted sesame oil and agave.
 Massage with hands for 1 minute to incorporate ingredients and soften the leaves.

 - Add kale to serving plate or bowl and top with sliced radishes, carrot and sesame-tofu.
 Drizzle with peanut sauce and serve immediately.
 Leftovers store well, even lightly dressed.
-Will keep refrigerated for up to a couple days, though best when fresh.
+Will keep refrigerated for up to a couple of days, though best when fresh.